 Drawbacks

-- Won’t give as much chewiness to baked goods.
+- Won’t give as much chewiness to baked goods (in wheat-based flour).

 - Not as filling compared to higher-protein flours.